Types of Financial Aid Available

 * These dates also apply to late starting classes.

-Please note that if you completely withdraw from the college, or stop attending all of your classes after the dates indicated above, you may be required to repay some of your financial aid.
+Please note that if you don’t begin attending classes, stop attending classes, or withdraw from the college after the dates indicated above, you may be required to repay some of your financial aid.
 Please contact the Financial Assistance Office before adding or dropping classes to verify the impact on your financial aid package.

 If you know your EFC and financial aid eligible credit hours, you can determine your Pell award amount using the payment schedule below.